userr23/viscosity/README.md

 # [Viscosity calculator](https://userr23.github.io/viscosity/)

-`This is a raw and incomplete version of viscosity calculator.`
+`This is a raw and incomplete version of viscosity calculator to preview functionality.`

 This application allow to solve the following tasks:
 * Viscosity-temperature extrapolation for liquids and gases